engula/engula/docs/design.md

 ### StreamEngine

 A StreamEngine deployment manages a lot of tenants, each of which consists of multiple streams.
-A stream stores a sequence of events, which proposed by users.
+A stream stores a sequence of events proposed by users.

 ![Stream Engine Architecture](images/stream-engine-architecture.drawio.svg)